mendix/docs/content/developerportal/deploy/mendix-sso.md

 ### 6.1 Tokens in Mendix SSO v3 and Above

-Tokens are held in the `Token` entity, and are associated with the end-user via the `Token_User` association.
+Tokens are held in encrypted form in the `Token` entity, and are associated with the end-user via the `Token_User` association.

 ![](attachments/mendix-sso/domain-model-token.png)

 You can allow an administrator to see all the tokens by displaying them on an administration page of your app.

 For example, you can create a data grid sourced from the database entity `MendixSSO.Token` and display the attributes you require from the `Token` entity, and the associated `User` and `Session` entities.
+Remember that, in this case, the tokens will still be encrypted.

 ![](attachments/mendix-sso/token-datagrid.png)

 If you implement a page like this, ensure that security is set up to prevent unauthorized users accessing the page.

-The **SessionID** which is associated with a **TokenType** of `ID_TOKEN` is held in jwt format, so you can paste it into a [jwt decoder](https://jwt.io) to confirm what information it holds.
+The **SessionID** which is associated with a **TokenType** of `ID_TOKEN` is held in jwt format, so you can decrypt it and then paste it into a [jwt decoder](https://jwt.io) to confirm what information it holds.
+To decrypt the token you can use the `Decrypt` microflow in the **Internal/Encryption/Implementation** folder of the MendixSSO module.

 ### 6.2 Tokens in Mendix SSO v2